 Just 29 miles away from the bustling beach city of Santa Barbara, California is one of the country’s most secluded National Parks.
-Comprising five exotic and diverse islands, the Anacapa Island, Santa Cruz Island, Santa Rosa Island, San Miguel Island, and the Santa Barbara Island, is collectively the paradise destination of Channel Islands National Park.
+Comprising five exotic and diverse islands, Anacapa Island, Santa Cruz Island, Santa Rosa Island, San Miguel Island, and Santa Barbara Island, are collectively the paradise destination of Channel Islands National Park.

 Getting from the California coast to Channel Islands National Park is an adventure in itself.
 There are no roads or bridges that connect the islands to the mainland, so access by sea is the quickest, easiest and most affordable option.
 The charter company Island Packers Cruises is the ‘Official Boat Concessionaire for the Channel Islands National Park’ and provides numerous shuttles to and from the islands.

 Year round cruises are available to and from both Anacapa Island and Santa Cruz Island.
 Both boat treks are about an hour trip in total.
 Once reaching Anacapa Island you will need to climb up 157 stairs to reach the top of the island to begin your exploration.
 Santa Cruz Island requires using a steel-rung ladder that delivers you to a pier at Scorpion Anchorage and Prisoners Harbor.
 The piers do close occasionally which means landings are made via skiff boats that deliver you to the beach.